Add SSO with Microsoft Entra using SAML 2.0

 Add SAML app in the Microsoft Azure Portal

-After sometime, the new application will be intialized.
+After some time, the new application will be initialized.
 Within the application, select the "Single sign-on" section to begin configuring the application for SSO using SAML.
 Since we are using SAML, we will want to select SAML which will bring us to the configuration page for our application.

 Start configuring SAML in newly created app in the Microsoft Azure Portal

-To start, select "edit" on the "Basic SAML Configuration" section.
+To start, select "edit" in the "Basic SAML Configuration" section.

 Basic SAML Configuration